Sashuv/Pytorch-Rice-Type-Classification/README.md

 | **9** | **0.0683** | 98.51% | **0.0122** | **98.97%** |
 | **10** | 0.0686 | 98.58% | 0.0150 | 98.39% |

-The model quickly achieved high accuracy on both training and validation sets, with the **validation accuracy peaking at 98.97% by epoch 9**.
+As you can see, the model quickly achieved high accuracy on both training and validation sets, with the **validation accuracy peaking at 98.97% by epoch 9**.
+This indicates a robust model that generalizes well to unseen rice images.

 ---